ashishbindra2/workshop/docs/python_tutorials/File.md

 # FILE HANDLING

 - As the part of programming requirement, we have to store our data permanently for future purpose.
 For this requirement we should go for files.
 - Files are very common permanent storage areas to store our data.

-## Types of Files:
+## Types of Files

 There are 2 types of files

 1. ***Text Files:*** Usually we can use text files to store character data Eg: abc.txt
 2. ***Binary Files:*** Usually we can use binary files to store binary data like images,video files, audio files etc...

-### Opening a File:
+### Opening a File

 - Before performing any operation (like read or write) on the file,first we have to open that file.For this we should use Python's inbuilt function open()
 - But at the time of open, we have to specify mode,which represents the purpose of opening file.
 - `f = open(filename, mode)`
 - `f = open("abc.txt","w")`
 - We are opening abc.txt file for writing data.

 ***Note:*** All the above modes are applicable for text files.
 If the above modes suffixed with 'b' then these represents for binary files.

 - Eg: rb,wb,ab,r+b,w+b,a+b,xb

-### Closing a File:
+### Closing a File

 After completing our operations on the file, it is highly recommended to close the file.

 - For this we have to use close() function.
 - `f.close()`

-## The allowed modes in Python are:
+## The allowed modes in Python are

 1. r: open an existing file for read operation.
 The file pointer is positioned at the beginning of the file.If the specified file does not exist then we will get FileNotFoundError.This is default mode.
 2. w: open an existing file for write operation.
 If the file already contains some data then it will be overridden.
 If the specified file is not already avaialble then this mode will create that file.
 3. a: open an existing file for append operation.
 It won't override existing data.If the specified file is not already avaialble then this mode will create a new file.